 - Check Suitability – This step evaluates the performance of parallel experiment.
 It displays performance projection for each parallel site and shows how each impact the entire program.
 This way you can pick the areas that have the most performance impact.

 - Check Correctness - Identifies data issues (races) of each parallel experiment so you can fix these before committing your changes to code.

 - Add Parallel Framework – After you have corrected any correctness issues, you replace the Advisor framework with real parallel code using a variety of methods.

-Intel Cilk Plus is the product results of the combination of our compiler efforts with the team acquired from Cilk Art a year ago, all based on the award winning Cilk research that began around 1995 at MIT.
+Intel Cilk Plus is the product results of the combination of Intel's compiler efforts with the team acquired from Cilk Arts a year ago, all based on the award winning Cilk research that began around 1995 at MIT.

 Intel Parallel Studio 2011 maintains full compatibility with Microsoft Visual Studio* 2005 and 2008, and adds support for 2010 which was released by Microsoft earlier this year.

 I look forward to experiences and feedback.
 There is a lot more to write about the gems of this release...
 I'll work on posting more thoughts and experiences in the future.